AFOEM Essay Prize

 - a medical student deemed eligible by the Dean of their medical faculty, depending on year level and studied curriculum, or

-- a medical intern or completed your internship in the previous year – presenting material from your final year
+- a medical intern or have graduated from your internship in the previous year (this allows you to present material from your final year).

 For more information about this prize, contact the RACP Foundation.